MileBench/MileBench/README.md

 # MileBench 🛣️

-A Multi-modal Long-context Benchmark for MLLMs
+This repo contains evaluation code for the paper "MileBench: Benchmarking MLLMs in Long Context".

 <center>